Rwkeith/rwkeith.github.io/_posts/2016-02-24-welcome-to-jekyll.md

 }
 ```

 Here we see `Tcb` and `StartAddress` which hold some useful information about the thread in our case.
-Examining `_KTHREAD`
+Here's an except of `_KTHREAD`

 ```
+struct _KTHREAD
+{
+    struct _DISPATCHER_HEADER Header;                                       //0x0
+    ...

+    VOID* InitialStack;                                                     //0x28
+    VOID* volatile StackLimit;                                              //0x30
+    VOID* StackBase;                                                        //0x38
+    ULONGLONG ThreadLock;                                                   //0x40
+    ...
+    VOID* KernelStack;
+    ...

+}
 ```

+Due to the nature of being undocumented, these offsets will vary between versions.
+What's important here is that we have thread attributes that can used to determine if a thread is legitimate or not.

 You'll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

+### Suspicious Threads

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.